 When do you accept horses and how long do you keep them?

-Horses are accepted on a per semester basis for either the fall or spring terms.
+Horses are accepted on a per-semester basis for either the fall or spring terms.
 Your horse will be assigned to a student as a project and the student is graded during the semester based on the progress the student and horse have made.
-For this reason, we ask that the horse stay for the entire semester.
+For this reason, we ask that the horse stays for the entire semester.
 Your horse will be ridden 5 days a week.
 There will always be a faculty member present during class times.

-Boarding cost is $16.50 per day or $495.00 per month.
+The boarding cost is $21.00 per day or $630.00 per month.
 Veterinarian and farrier expenses are additional.
 Multi-horse discounts are available!
-Owners pay for board only, which includes feed, hay and bedding.
+Owners pay for board only, which includes feed, hay, and bedding.
 You will be billed at the end of each month, with payment due within 30 days.
 The board and veterinary balances must be paid in full up to and including the day of departure before the horse is allowed to leave the property at any time.

 What vaccinations are required?

 Prior to arrival, your horse must have all vaccinations completed.
 The required vaccinations include the following: